acjim/angular-html-window/README.md

 AngularJS module that provides a draggable and resizable window directive.
 Based on https://github.com/rlamana/Ventus

+**This project is no longer maintained!
+However, feel free to fork and PR.**

 ## How to use

 ### Install via npm